Vietnamese little things that you want to bring back home like hell after your trip

 Never do you think, you ride a motorbike from this to that destination.
 Then you find that a motorbike tour is super amazing.

-Never do you think you will do something, but many things in Vietnam turn you from “ewww” at first to “ohhh” at last.
+Never do you think you will do something, but many things in Vietnam turn you from “ewww” at first to “oh” at last.
 And you are so happy because you have done them.
-So we call them experiences, and they are sometimes not only simply memories but also lessons which we collect along the road.
+So we call them experiences, and they are sometimes not only simply memories, but also lessons which we collect along the road.

-We may just joke about the “crying and tears” part in this article, but we are quite sure that, you will miss Vietnam, from the very little things, when you leave.
+We may just joke about the “crying and tears” part in this article, but we are quite sure that, you will miss your Vietnam vacation, from the very little things, when you leave.